Sub groups or Multi-level groups

 As this is an interesting feature, the aim of my contribution is to integrate the patch into upstream.
 So any support, feedback or code improvement would be greatly appreciated. :)

-#5 Updated by Jérémy Subtil about 6 years ago
+#5 Updated by Jérémy Subtil over 6 years ago

 Sorry, my company's repository was moved: https://github.com/smile-sa/redmine/tree/subgroups